Prag8855/aab/content/guides/german-versicherungsnummer.md

 The *[[Deutsche Rentenversicherung]]* uses your *Sozialversicherungsnummer* to identify you.
 It looks like this: **12 123456 A 123**.
 It's a unique number, and it never changes.

-In German, it has many names:
+In German, it's called...

 - *Sozialversicherungsnummer*, *SV-Nummer* or *SVNR*
 - *Rentenversicherungsnummer* or *RNVR*
 - *Versicherungsnummer* (this can also mean your health insurance number)

-In English, it also has many names:
+In English, it's called...

 - Pension insurance number
 - Social insurance number